Anteater: Reproduction

-Feeding
+Foraging and diet

 Anteaters are specialized to feed on small insects, with each anteater species having its own insect preferences: small species are specialized on arboreal insects living on small branches, while large species can penetrate the hard covering of the nests of terrestrial insects.
-To avoid the jaws, sting, and other defences of the invertebrates, anteaters have adopted the feeding strategy of licking up large numbers of ants and termites as quickly as possible — an anteater normally spends about a minute at a nest before moving on to another — and a giant anteater has to visit up to 200 nests per day to consume the thousands of insects it needs to satisfy its caloric requirements.
+To avoid the jaws, sting, and other defences of the invertebrates, anteaters have adopted the feeding strategy of licking up large numbers of ants and termites as quickly as possible – an anteater normally spends about a minute at a nest before moving on to another – and a giant anteater has to visit up to 200 nests per day to consume the thousands of insects it needs to satisfy its caloric requirements.

 The anteater's tongue is covered with thousands of tiny hooks called filiform papillae which are used to hold the insects together with large amounts of saliva.
 Swallowing and the movement of the tongue are aided by side-to-side movements of the jaws.
 The tongue is attached to the sternum and moves very quickly, flicking 150 times per minute.
 The anteater's stomach, similar to a bird's gizzard, has hardened folds and uses strong contractions to grind the insects, a digestive process assisted by small amounts of ingested sand and dirt.

-Distribution

-Range

-Silky anteaters and northern tamanduas extend their ranges as far north as southeastern Mexico, while giant anteaters can be found as far north as Central America.
-Southern tamanduas range south to Uruguay (giant anteaters did also until their recent extirpation there) and the ranges of all species except the northern tamandua overlap in eastern Brazil.
-Anteaters were confined to South America, which was formerly an island continent, during most of the Cenozoic Era.
-Once the Isthmus of Panama formed about three million years ago, however, anteaters expanded their range into Central America as part of the Great American Interchange.

-Habitat

-Anteater habitats include dry tropical forests, rainforests, grasslands, and savannas.
-The silky anteater (Cyclopes didactylus) is specialized to an arboreal environment, but the more opportunistic tamanduas find their food both on the ground and in trees, typically in dry forests near streams and lakes.
-The almost entirely terrestrial giant anteater (Myrmecophaga tridactyla) lives in savannas.

-The two anteaters of the genus Tamandua, the southern (Tamandua tetradactyla) and the northern tamanduas (Tamandua mexicana), are much smaller than the giant anteater, and differ essentially from it in their habits, being mainly arboreal.
-They inhabit the dense primeval forests of South and Central America.
-The usual colour is yellowish-white, with a broad black lateral band, covering nearly the whole of the side of the body.

-The silky anteater (Cyclopes didactylus) is a native of the hottest parts of South and Central America, and about the size of a cat, of a general yellowish color, and exclusively arboreal in its habits.
+Predators

+A number of mammals and birds are known to prey on anteaters.
+Jaguars are known to feed upon both giant anteaters and the southern tamandua, with the latter species representing a significant portion of the jaguar's diet in some areas.
+Tamanduas are additionally predated upon by ocelots, other felids, foxes, and caimans, and may be vulnerable to predation by harpy eagles near their nests.
+Silky anteaters have been observed being attacked by hawks.